 Transportation and Land Use is a fancy way of saying “the places where we live, work, and play and the options we have for moving around those places.”
 It includes everything from making sure that kids can safely catch a bus to school to whether or not city zoning codes allow worksites to be located near neighborhoods.

 Why It Matters

 The simple act of getting from home to work or to the grocery store can keep you healthy or make you sick.
-When you choose to walk, bike, or take transit for everyday trips, you reduce your chance of obesity and chronic disease, you reduce your risk and others’ risk of being injured riding a bike or walking, and you help improve air quality in your community.
+When you choose to walk, bike, or take transit for everyday trips, you reduce your risk of chronic disease, you reduce your risk and others’ risk of being injured riding a bike or walking, and you help improve air quality in your community.
 Unfortunately, our car-oriented culture and spending priorities have resulted in limited options for many of us, especially for people with low incomes, people with physical disabilities, and for older adults and youth.
 We can support the health and safety of all Oregonians everyday by transforming how we plan our communities and how we spend our limited resources.

 What We’re Doing